Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Numerical experiments

 \subsection{Synthetic nested ellipse dataset}

-The synthetic dataset used in this subsection is a standard benchmark from the literature \citep{cuturi2014fast,janati2020debiased,altschuler2021}, for which the optimal Wasserstein barycenter is known \citep{altschuler2021}.
-It consists of ten probability measures $\{\mathbb{P}_i\}_{i\in [10]}$, each supported on a $60 \times 60$ grid and corresponding to a nested ellipse (see Figure~\ref{fig:ten_ellipses}).
-Each measure has between $139$ and $192$ support points, all with equal mass.
-We emphasize that the exact barycenter may not be , in general, supported on the grid.
-Solving the full MOT formulation \eqref{eq_mot} over $S^*$ would require on the order of $192^{10} \approx 10^{22}$ basic arithmetic operations, which is computationally intractable.
+We first consider the nested-ellipse benchmark used in \cite{cuturi2014fast,janati2020debiased,altschuler2021}, for which a reference optimal barycenter is available \citep{altschuler2021}.
+The dataset contains ten probability measures, each represented on a $60\times60$ grid and corresponding to one nested ellipse; see Figure~\ref{fig:ten_ellipses}.
+The marginal supports contain between $139$ and $192$ equally weighted atoms.
+The exact barycenter need not to be on the original grid.
+A direct MOT formulation can involve on the order of $192^{10}\approx10^{22}$ tuple variables and is therefore computationally intractable.

-To ensure higher accuracy, we adopt the subset enumeration method (i.e., \Cref{alg:subset_enumeration}) rather than the subset sampling method (i.e., \Cref{alg:subset_sampling}), even though the latter is more efficient and enjoys the same theoretical approximation ratio.
-The key reason is that sampling operates over the set of measures, so regardless of how many samples are drawn, the number of distinct candidate supports is finite.
-As illustrated in Figure~\ref{fig:barycenters_nested_ellipse}, even the best result among the ten possible samples for $t=1$ is still substantially worse than the result obtained by deterministic enumeration.
-Consequently, in all subsequent experiments, we apply our deterministic subset enumeration algorithm with $t=1$ and $t=2$.
+We run $10$ runs of randomized sampling Algorithm \ref{alg:subset_sampling} and pick the best solution.
+We also use deterministic subset enumeration Algorithm \ref{alg:subset_enumeration}.
+Note that the deterministic candidate support is the union of the candidate supports generated by all possible sampling outcomes.
+It therefore contains the candidate support associated with every individual realization and yields an objective value no larger than that obtained from any single realization.
+Figure~\ref{fig:barycenters_nested_ellipse} illustrates this distinction: even the best of the ten possible $t=1$ samples is visibly worse than the deterministic $t=1$ solution.
+Accordingly, the remaining experiments focus on deterministic enumeration with $t=1$ and $t=2$.

-Additionally, as illustrated in Figure~\ref{fig:barycenters_nested_ellipse}, all methods produce solutions that are substantially better than their theoretical worst-case guarantees.
-We also observe that even small differences in objective values between $t=1$ and $t=2$ can correspond to visibly inferior barycenter quality.
-While the $t=1$ setting offers faster computation, the $t=2$ setting consistently yields barycenters of much higher visual fidelity.
+The empirical performance is substantially better than the worst-case guarantees in Theorem \ref{thm:W2_enumeration}.
+Moreover, small improvements in the objective can correspond to meaningful visual improvements: although $t=1$ is faster, $t=2$ produces a barycenter that is nearly indistinguishable from the reference solution.

-\subsection{MNIST Dataset}
+\subsection{MNIST dataset}